Poison, Passion, Pie and the Pavilion Theatre

-At about nine o’clock on the evening of Tuesday the 30th of July 1850 Mr James Henry Walker Elphinstone, one of the popular comedians and actors of the Royal Pavilion Theatre in Whitechapel, was in his dressing room.
+At about nine o’clock on the evening of Tuesday 30 July 1850 Mr James Henry Walker Elphinstone, one of the popular comedians and actors of the Royal Pavilion Theatre in Whitechapel, was in his dressing room.
 His preparations for the next performance were interrupted by Thomas King, a dresser, who carried with him a small package wrapped in white paper.

 Later that night, after King returned home, his wife Charlotte ate a small amount of the crust of the pie.
-By the time her husband had woken up the next morning, she had finished off most of the rest of it, leaving nothing for him other than a small piece, which she did not fancy, as it looked unappetisingly green.
+By the time her husband had woken up the next morning, she had finished off most of the rest of it, leaving nothing for him other than a small piece, which she did not fancy as it looked unappetisingly green.
 Very shortly afterwards Charlotte reported a strange sensation in her body.
-She was beginning to feel extremely unwell, and she was vomiting blood and phlegm.
+She was beginning to feel extremely unwell and she was vomiting blood and phlegm.
 Thomas King rushed to find James Elphinstone, as he was sure that it was the pie that had made his wife so ill.

 The Royal Pavilion Theatre, or, as it was sometimes called, the Pavilion, had opened in 1827 in what was then Baker’s Row but is now Vallance Street, just off the Whitechapel Road.
 In July and August 1850 a wide range of plays supplemented by music and dancing was performed there.
 Some of these — Macbeth and Faustus and Richard III — were well known.
 Others — Eliza Holmes and The French Revolution — were not.

-In 1847 the younger James married Helen, a fellow professional whose stage name was “Ellen Norman”.
-He was twenty-eight, and she was only seventeen, and in the following year they had the first of their seven children.
-It would appear that for the early years of their married life they lived with James’s parents at a convenient address in Bishopsgate a mere twenty minutes’ walk from the Pavilion.
+In 1847 the younger James married Helen, a fellow professional whose stage name was ‘Ellen Norman’.
+He was twenty-eight and she was only seventeen, and in the following year they had the first of their seven children.
+It would appear that for the early years of their married life they lived with James’s parents at a convenient address in Bishopsgate, a mere twenty minutes’ walk from the Pavilion.

 In spite of, or perhaps because of, her recent widowhood Martha had developed a passion for James Henry Walker Elphinstone.
 We do not know what he looked like, but he obviously had charms that caught her eye.
 The Shipping and Mercantile Gazette later reported Sarah as saying that